-Project name: Sheffield Discovering molecules that restore brain cell batteries (I-1904)

-Investment to date £1.3m
+Project name: Sheffield Discovering molecules that restore brain cell batteries (I-1904) Investment approved to date £1.3m

-Type: Cure Stage: Developing treatments

 We're partnering with researchers at the University of Sheffield to discover molecules that can boost the function of brain cell batteries.
 This research aims to take important steps towards creating a drug that can protect dopamine-producing brain cells and slow down the progression of Parkinson's.
 The team is currently developing drug-like molecules which will be tested in cells from people with Parkinson's.
-If this is successful, the molecules will move forward into further testing in animal models, before moving into clinical trials in people with Parkinson's.

-Project name: Galaxy Finding ways to dial down inflammation in Parkinson's (I-2001) Investment to date £3.1m
+Project name: Galaxy Finding ways to dial down inflammation in Parkinson's (I-2001) Investment approved to date £3.1m